FelipeACXavier/PhD/content/Administrative/Training and Supervision Plan.md

 **A generic low-code platform solution for safe and reliable embedded software.**
 ## Arrangements on guidance

-Weekly-sync in-person meetings with both supervisors plus extra meetings whenever necessary.
+Weekly in-person meetings with both supervisors plus extra meetings whenever necessary.

 # Project description and objectives
 ---